mobxjs/mobx/docs/refguide/api.md

 Creates a computed property.
 The `expression` should not have side effects but return a value.
 The expression will automatically be re-evaluated if any observables it uses changes, but only if it is in use by some *reaction*.

 Comparison method can be used to override the default detection on when something is changed and should be of value `(value, value) => boolean`.
-Built-in comparers are: `comparer.identity`, `comparar.default`, `comparer.structural`
+Built-in comparers are: `comparer.identity`, `comparer.default`, `comparer.structural`

 [&laquo;details&raquo;](computed-decorator.md)